bobotechnology/qq-extension-manager/README_EN.md

 # Plugins

 ### Standard Installation
 You can install/uninstall plugins directly in the Settings interface.
-Alternatively, use community-developed plugin market plugins (e.g., [plugin-list-viewer](https://github.com/ltxhhz/QQExtension-plugin-list-viewer)) for management.
+Alternatively, use community-developed plugin market plugins for management.

 ### Manual Installation
 Move the plugin folder to `QQExtensionManager/plugins` to install it.
 To uninstall, delete the corresponding folder from the `plugins` directory (plugin data is stored in the `data` directory under the same name).